jman717/QueueObj/README.md

 * bottom_one - asynchronous - process only the object in the last position of the process array.
 * sync - synchronous - process array objects in various ways: by items, by Ids as well as custom functions.
 * sync_all - synchronous - queue and process all objects by items as well as custom functions.
+* status - synchronous - queue and process all objects by status.

 Installation
 ---------